arsuq/MemoryLanes/MemoryLanes/README.md

 ### Consistent fragment lifetime

-When the lifetime of the fragments is short a two lane highway works fine.
+When the lifetime of the fragments is known any two-lane-plus highway works fine.
 The second lane is needed for very high loads of concurrent allocations which prevent resetting by always appending new fragments.
 When the first lane is full the MemoryCarriage will shift the allocations to the next one, allowing the first to reset.
+Of course, if not restricted, the highway itself will make more lanes as needed so one should focus more on adjusting the thread contention and fragment spread among the available lanes (see Highway structure).

 ### Unpredictable fragment lifetime

-In network communication even small messages can be delivered in snail pace due to connectivity problems.
-Having a dedicated highway per client is one option for reducing the probability of a pinned lane.
-Alternatively, one may use a highway with multiple short lanes, expecting long living fragments and infrequent resets.
+In order to reduce the probability of having a pinned lane, one may use dedicated highways or highways with multiple short lanes, expecting long living fragments and infrequent resets.
 That way the amount of locked bytes is constrained to a value that seems reasonable in the specific case.

 ![](PinnedLane.png)

-Example: Two 8M lanes could be structured as 16x1M lanes or 4x512K + 4x1M + 3x2M + 1x4M etc.
+Example: Two 8M lanes can be configured as 16x1M lanes or 4x512K + 4x1M + 3x2M + 1x4M etc.

+### Highway structure

+Having more lanes in a highway is better for reducing the allocating threads competition.
+The process is sequential and only one thread at a time can shift the lane head pointer.
+For minimal delays, one should have multiple lanes and the *LaneAllocTries* set to a small value (less than 10).
+This controls the number failures to get a fragment (after the space check) before switching to a new lane, i.e. the number of times a competitor thread allocated.
+Having high *LaneAllocTries* values help for better data locality, but increases the concurrent atomic operations.
+Small values disperse the allocations to other lanes but affect negatively the max-free-block space in the whole highway and waste more space.

+> Before v1.4 the Alloc() used to spin, using atomics is not faster, but reduces the CPU waste.

-Additionally to the lanes API one could use the native heap directly through the **MarshalSlot** class.
+In addition to the lanes API one could use the native heap directly through the **MarshalSlot** class.
 It is a MemoryFragment thus having the same Read/Write/Span accessors, but it is not part of any lane and doesn't affect other fragments.